-With rising fuel costs and another cold winter many members are worried about how they’re going to pay this year’s winter fuel bills.
+With rising fuel costs and another cold winter looming many members on low income are worried about how they're going to pay their winter fuel bills.

 Help is on hand

-“There for You” has set up a limited fund to help UNISON members on low income by way of a one-off payment of up to £40.
+'There for You' has set up a limited fund to help UNISON members on low income by way of a one-off payment of £40.

 E-MAIL ADDRESS DETAILS